 About Medic

-Medic is a female Great Dane almost 5 years old.
+Medic is a female Great Dane about 5 years old.
 Carefully selected as a great representative of her breed, Angie decided to make her part of their program.
 Angie has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Excellent health testing